Alopex6414/ThProject/README.md

 # ThProject
-This Program is TohoProject Shoot Game(ThProject 11).
+This Program is TohoProject Shooting Game(ThProject 11).